-While all college and universities are required by the American Disabilities Act to make some accommodations for people with learning disabilities, the following ten schools go above and beyond, with programs designed to improve graduation rates for those who learn differently.
-This list was generated using our Top Online Colleges listing, filtered by affordability.
+While all college and universities are required by the American Disabilities Act to make some accommodations for people with learning disabilities, in our estimation the following 10 schools go above and beyond, with programs designed to improve graduation rates for those who learn differently.
+This list was generated using our Top Colleges Tool, filtered by affordability.
 Our economic value rankings take a number of factors into account, including unemployment rate, amount of student loans taken per student, enrollment costs, and financial aid granted.
-In addition to affordability, all of these schools offer services for students with learning disabilities.
+In addition, these 10 schools specifically offer services for students with learning disabilities.

 Economic value rankings take a number of factors into account.
 These can include:

 - Amount of student loans taken per student